 Every Thursday for 8 weeks from Thursday 10th September 2015 with Steve Roe. >> BOOK

-Every Tuesday for 8 weeks from Tuesday 19th May 2015 with Steve Roe.
-FULLY BOOKED
+Every Wednesday for 8 weeks from Wednesday 23rd September 2015 with Jinni Lyons.

 Every Thursday for 8 weeks from Thursday 4th June 2015 with Heather Urquhart.
 FULLY

 Every Tuesday for 8 weeks from Tuesday 9th June 2015 with Jinni Lyons.
 FULLY BOOKED